In this article:

 Editing Documents with OneDrive

 When working with a matter’s documents, you can edit the document using OneDrive.
 Once you edit a document, the document is locked so others cannot edit it.
-This means that when you’re finished editing it, you must “check it in” so others can once again have access to it.
+This means that when you’re finished editing it, it must be checked in so others can once again have access to it.
+Note, as long as it's a Word document and you close it once you're done editing it, Actionstep will automatically check the document in 5 minutes after it's closed.
+(Microsoft Excel files must be manually checked in.)

 - In Actionstep, view the matter that is associated with the document you want to edit.
 (See Editing a Matter for help.)